 In addition to tracking and monitoring communicable diseases, the Communicable Disease staff

-- Works to control and contain the spread of diseases
+- Works to control and contain the spread of diseases through case investigation and contact tracing

 - Monitor disease trends,